Have you ever had your Instagram account disabled? It is one of the most frustrating things that can happen to a social media user.

 This has been happening to a lot of people lately and while it’s true that many of those getting their Instagram accounts disabled have violated Instagram’s terms and conditions, there are many others whose Instagram accounts were mistakenly disabled.

-Recovering your disabled Instagram account can be a real pain especially at a time like this when Instagram has cut down the number of their staff due to the COVID pandemic.
+Recovering your disabled Instagram account can be a real pain, especially at a time like this when Instagram has cut down the number of its staff due to the COVID pandemic.

 Using the VPN you can set your location to the USA or other Western European countries.
 This could help get your appeal through.

 Whether Instagram will restore your disabled account or not will mostly depend on the reason given for the ban.